 The absurdity of life is something that is very clearly on Briston’s mind, a topic he tackles in his latest release.
 ‘Deep Sea Diver’, the single marks the first song off a forthcoming 2021 debut LP.
-The single was produced with the help of Jim Abiss who has worked with the likes of Adele and The Arctic Monkeys.
+The single was produced with the help of John Congleton, a relationship the two aim to continue.
 The track arrives alongside a companion video, directed by the Nashville-based singer-songwriter’s long-time visual collaborator Joey Brodnax, when talking about the video Maroney says:

 “It was so fun to make, the song was recorded last February which feels like a lifetime ago.
 With the video we wanted to draw light on how strange reality feels now, day to day life doesn’t feel that off from sci-fi.
 Everything feels so surreal, we wanted to play on things in the natural world that are super strange without leaving reality.
 The whole tennis court scene, tennis is fucking weird the more I think about it.
 Especially in a time like this, how funny is human behaviour.”